-allow a developer to acheive?
+<canvas> allow a developer to acheive?

 The

-element allows a developer to draw 2D graphics using JavaScript code.
+<canvas>element allows a developer to draw 2D graphics using JavaScript code.
 It provides a region that can be manipulated via a JavaScript interface.

-</canvas>
+</canvas> tag?

 The closing

-element).
-Any content between the opening and closing tags is fallback content that will only display if the browser does not support the<canvas>
+</canvas>tag is important because the<canvas>element requires an opening and closing tag, (unlike the<img>element).
+Any content between the opening and closing tags is fallback content that will only display if the browser does not support the<canvas>element.

 The